When it comes to money and improving your finances, where do you start?

 And, I love how easily I can share the spreadsheet with my wife.

-No more updating the excel spreadsheet budget, saving it to Dropbox, and having my wife go there to look at it.
+No more updating the spreadsheet budget, saving it to Dropbox, and having my wife go there to look at it.

 With Tiller, my wife can easily access the budget anywhere she has an internet connection.